RELI 567 - JEWISH PHILOSOPHY

 Grade Mode: Standard Letter

 Must be enrolled in one of the following Level(s):

 Description: An introduction to the main figures and themes in Jewish philosophy.
 Topics to be discussed include reason vs faith and prophetic revelation; Israel’s chosenness vs human universalism; creation vs eternity; divine providence and necessity vs free will; evil, justice, and divine omnipotence; prayer, contemplation, and divine and human perfection.
 Graduate students are required to write a research paper (25-30 pp.) and to prepare and lead at least one class.
 Graduate/Undergraduate Equivalency: RELI 363.
-Mutually Exclusive: Credit cannot be earned for both RELI 567 and RELI 363.
+Mutually Exclusive: Cannot register for RELI 567 if student has credit for RELI 363.